fpereiro/gotoB/readme.md

    }
 ```

-TODO

 We now define `B.ev`, one of the core functions of gotoв.
-This function has the purpose of returning stringified event handlers that we can place into DOM elements.
+This function has the purpose of creating stringified event handlers that we can place into DOM elements.

 ```javascript
    B.ev = function () {